simonmcho/nouvly-sample/README.md

 ## Sep 11, 2018
 1. Model for posts.
 Create, Read, Delete posts.
 Update can be worked on alone
 2. Using `Post` model with `posts` route, with validation

+## Sep 17, 2018
+1. Router definitions for likes and comments.
+2. Ability to like and unlike a post
+3. Ability to comment on and delete a comment on a post